austinslee09/nextjs-button-counter_/README.md

 How to run locally:
 1 Download files off github
 2 cd nextjs-button-counter in terminal
+3 npm run dev
-3 Pull the local host "http://localhost:3000"
+4 Pull the local host "http://localhost:3000"

 How to build
 npm run build, npm start